ESL Speaking

 • The questions have to be Yes/No ones.

 • For children, emphasize that they must tell the truth at all times!
-And, also that they should choose something that everyone knows, instead of some obscure, random thing.
+And, also they should choose something that everyone knows, instead of some obscure, random thing.

 20-questions-game-questions